TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Functional (Black-Box) Testing uses metaheuristic search techniques to test the logical behaviour of a system, as described by some form of specification.

 ### Generating Test Data from a Z Specification
-Z specification describes the state space of the system in a schema consisting of disjunctions containing a conjunction of input variables and predicates.
+Z specification describes the state space of the system in a schema consisting of disjunctions, which contain conjunction of input variables and predicates.
 Each disjunct is considered as a *route* through the system.
 Genetic Algorithms are used to search for test data for each route.
 Each conjunct is evaluated using a distance based approach, to the branch distance calculations used in Structural testing.
 The overall fitness of the route is the summation of the distances for each of its conjuncts.

 ### Testing Specification Conformance
-Conformance of the implementation to its specification is checked by executing the test object with the generated test data, and then validating the output against the specification.
+Conformance of the implementation to its specification is checked by executing the test object with the generated test data and then validating the output against the specification.
 A failure is found when an input situation is discovered that satisfies the pre-condition of a function, but for which the outputs violate the post-condition.

 ### Future Directions for Search-based Functional Testing